daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 return col * (1.0f - edge);
 ~~~

 Let's see what that looks like.
-I prefer to set the sensitivity of the colour- and normals-based detection to 0.1 and use 0.01 for the depth-based detection, then make the colour-based detection strength a little less than the other two methods - values of 0.5 and 0.75 work well for a softer look overall.
+I prefer to set the sensitivity of the colour- and normal-based detection to 0.1 and use 0.01 for the depth-based detection, then make the colour-based detection strength a little less than the other two methods - values of 0.5 and 0.75 work well for a softer look overall.

 <img data-src="/img/tut3/part10-combined-edge.jpg" class="center-image lazyload" alt="Combined Edges">